ng-Classic/ng-classic/aio/content/guide/property-binding.md

 # Property binding

-Property binding in Angular Classichelps you set values for properties of HTML elements or directives.
+Property binding in Angular Classic helps you set values for properties of HTML elements or directives.
 Use property binding to do things such as toggle button features, set paths programmatically, and share values between components.

 <div class="alert is-helpful">